by Triune Digitals

 Now that you have your site structure in Shopify ready, it is time to make it attractive and valuable to a potential customer.

 Every shop needs customers to function.
 This is where the Shopify user experience improvement and optimization comes in.
+Enhancing user experience in SEO is a critical aspect of your Shopify store optimization, with loading speed being a key factor that both users and search engines consider when assessing your site.
 One of the first things users notice (at times subconsciously) is the loading speed, so you should ensure your store loads quickly.
 Not to mention that it is also a factor search engines check when ranking websites.

 In the case of Shopify, there are some limits to how much page speed you can reduce since you can only use Shopify’s servers and templates.
 However, there are still a few things you can work on, such as: